Salvia: Everything You Need To Know

 In traditional Mazatec ceremonies, the leaves were ground into a fine pulp, which was then infused into a liquid for consumption.
 This method prolongs the effects of the Salvia past what most recreational users are looking for in the experience.

-The First Mazatec Method
+The first Mazatec method

 The Mazatec method of taking Salvia is a traditional method with historical roots.
 It’s safe and reliable, but takes up more leaves and raw Salvia plant than other methods.